jtiosue/qubovert/README.rst

 qubovert
 ========

-``qubovert`` is written to be the one-stop package for boolean and spin optimization problem formualation and utilities, simulated annealing of boolean and spin problems (coming soon), and Metropolis simulation of boolean and spin systems.
+``qubovert`` is written to be the one-stop package for boolean and spin optimization problem formulation and utilities, simulated annealing of boolean and spin problems, and Metropolis simulation of boolean and spin systems.

 *master branch*